 Mega Millions Lottery History

 Mega Millions Lottery was originally called the Big Game when it launched on August 31st, 1996.
 The first draw took place on Friday, September 6th, 1996 with just 6 states participating.
 These were Georgia, Illinois, Maryland, Massachusetts, Michigan and Virginia.

 In February 1998, a Tuesday Mega Millions draw got added to the lottery game based on the phenomenal response it received the previous year.

 The first format of the Big Game paid out winners of the top jackpot only in annual installments.
 A cash value option for lottery winners was first introduced in January 1999.

 In May 2002, the name of this already popular lottery game changed to Mega Millions Lottery.

-More American states joined Mega Millions Lottery over the years until there were 12 by June 2005, making this lottery game the most widely played multi state lottery jackpot game in the United States.
+More American states joined Mega Millions Lottery over the years until there were 12 participating states by June 2005, making this lottery game the most widely played multi-state lottery jackpot game in the United States.

-Mega Millions Lottery teamed up with Powerball Lottery in a mammoth cross-selling contract on January 31st 2010, adding 23 more state lotteries into the game.
+Mega Millions Lottery then teamed up with Powerball Lottery in a mammoth cross-selling contract on January 31st, 2010, adding 23 more state lotteries into the lottery game.

 Lottery players enjoy Mega Millions Lottery as there are so many prizes up for grabs.